OD728/TCR/README.md

 1. `https://www.twitch.tv/username/clip/SlugName`
 2. `https://clips.twitch.tv/SlugName`

-The channel-specific version (1) can sometimes load slower or include extra site elements that you might want to avoid when sharing or viewing clips.
+The channel-specific version (1) is often slower to load because it initializes the entire channel interface.
+Additionally, it frequently suffers from a bug where the page **randomly scrolls down automatically upon opening**, forcing you to scroll back up to see the video.

 ## The Solution
 This script intercepts requests to the channel-specific URL and instantly redirects you to the clean, standalone clip page.